tonglyu/CitiBike_Visualization/presentation/PRESENTATION_TRANSCRIPT.md

     - They focuses on statistics and analysis.
 Their target users are tend to data analysts.
 - What we do
     - We used simple statistics charts to tell a story about sharing bikes, showing the temporal and spatial variation of stations and the factors
     - Our charts are responsive and interactive.
-We optimized the visual queries and user interaction by multiple methos such as pop out effect, coupling effects and apporiate color scheme.
+We optimized the visual queries and user interaction by multiple methods such as pop out effect, coupling effects and appropriate color scheme.

 ### Slide 6 - Data
 - Citi Bike Trip Histories